Mudgee: Economy

 Mudgee has developed as a wine producing region, it has manufacturing and repair industries.
 It is also heavily dependent on several major mines in the surrounding area and fly-in fly-out (FIFO) miners who live in the town but work elsewhere.

 Other rural produce includes cattle, sheep, wheat, alfalfa, olives, fruit, tomatoes, sweetcorn, honey, alpacas and dairy products.
 These, however, do not play as large a role as mining.

 The Ulan coal mines are in the district and it also produces marble, pottery clays, shale and dolomite.
 These mines have further potential to expand in the region, however they attract environmental protests.

 Local real estate, petrol and living costs skyrocketed since 2010 when the mining boom began to peak.
 This has rolled onto the local population, who have since had increased difficulty in living in the town.

 Media

 Radio

-Radio stations that broadcast to Mudgee are ABC Central West, 2BS, 2BXS, and Real FM, a community based station which broadcast from the town.
+Radio stations that broadcast to Mudgee are ABC Central West and local commercial stations 2MG and Real FM, which are part of the Super Radio Network.